CTSRD-CHERI/cheribsd-getting-started/src/morello/README.md

 It is also possible to run CheriBSD from a USB stick, or netboot CheriBSD on the board, but those topics are not currently covered by this guide.

-**It is important that the most recent Arm-provided firmware be installed on your Morello board, as the board has most likely shipped with an older firmware version.
+**It is important that recent Arm-provided firmware be installed on your Morello board, as the board has most likely shipped with an older firmware version.
+At the time of writing, 1.5 is the latest known-good version, and 1.6 is known to break CheriBSD.
-If you are not running the latest version, you may experience hard-to-diagnose behaviour or reliability problems.**
+If you are not running a known-good version, you may experience hard-to-diagnose behaviour or reliability problems.**